What should you look for when deciding on a dentist? And once you have paid them a visit, how should you reflect on the experience?

 - Are you looking for a dental practitioner that specialises in a particular treatment or area of dentistry?

-During your first visit
+What to think about during your first visit

 - Was the dental practice clean and hygienic?